-Burma published a new Labeling Order for Prepackage Food (unofficial translation) on January 20, 2022.
+Burma published a new Labeling Order for Prepackaged Food (official translation) on January 20, 2022.
 The new requirements mostly follow Codex guidelines and ASEAN Common Principles and Requirements.
-The new labeling requirements will go into effect on January 20, 2023, one year after the publication.
+The new labeling requirements went into effect on January 20, 2023, one year after the publication.
 The order specifies what information prepackaged foods must have on their labels and that the labels must be in Burmese.
 The new labeling order requires companies to include the following information on the label of all prepacked foods: